Login / Quote Area

 Links To Dante Compatible Network Or DARK88 Break Out Box

 Inferno can be used on its own when connected to a Dante audio network.
 Many audio routers, consoles and intercom systems are Dante compatible, and will accept the Inferno link, enabling Glensound grade commentary into the audio network.

 There are primary and secondary Dante network connections

-Inferno can also be used outside of a dedicated Dante network when connected to one of our DARKxx or AoIP44 break out boxes.
+Inferno can also be used outside of a dedicated Dante network when connected to one of our DARK or AoIP44 break out boxes.
 This connection can be direct or across a structured network.
-The DARKxx or AoIP44 units allows all of the audio inputs and outputs to be located in a separate location to the Inferno.
+The DARK or AoIP44 units allow all of the audio inputs and outputs to be located in a place separate from the Inferno.